Tumble17/Starlizard/README.md

 ```

 ##### Use
+Running `docker-compose up` (sudo dependent on your build) will be enough to orchestrate the build of the cloned repo and create the pipeline, printing JSON values to screen.

+Subsequent builds unfortunately require `docker build --no-cache` as the Kafka server gets confused on reset in the current implementation.

 ### Future Work
 Multiple services structure in Docker Compose rather than single service multiple process build
+Separate images for different uses as the python3 installations take ages...
 Multiple Kafka nodes
 Failover / Recovery of cluster testing
 Full cache flush forced